droyred/Experiment-3/README.md

 ---

 ### PROBLEM 1:
-a.
-Load the corresponding .csv file into a data frame named cars using pandas
+1. Load the corresponding .csv file into a data frame named cars using pandas
-b. isplay the first five and last five rows of the resulting cars.
+2. Display the first five and last five rows of the resulting cars.

 ### PROBLEM 2:
 Using the dataframe cars in problem 1, extract the following information using subsetting, slicing and indexing operations.
-a.
-Display the first five rows with odd-numbered columns (columns 1, 3, 5, 7...) of cars.
+1. Display the first five rows with odd-numbered columns (columns 1, 3, 5, 7...) of cars.
-b.
-Display the row that contains the ‘Model’ of ‘Mazda RX4’.
+2. Display the row that contains the ‘Model’ of ‘Mazda RX4’.
-c.
-How many cylinders (‘cyl’) does the car model ‘Camaro Z28’ have?
+3. How many cylinders (‘cyl’) does the car model ‘Camaro Z28’ have?
-d.
-Determine how many cylinders (‘cyl’) and what gear type (‘gear’) do the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’ and ‘Honda Civic’ have.
+4. Determine how many cylinders (‘cyl’) and what gear type (‘gear’) do the car models ‘Mazda RX4 Wag’, ‘Ford Pantera L’ and ‘Honda Civic’ have.